cesarderio/Notes/Tutorials/README.md

 ## System Administration

-- [Ansible Tutorial](./Ansible.md): Learn how to automate IT tasks using Ansible.
-- [Chef Tutorial](./Chef.md): Manage system configuration and automate deployments with Chef’s infrastructure as code framework.
 - [Chron jobs Tutorial](./Chron.md): Schedule and automate tasks effectively using Cron jobs in Linux.
 - [Clonezilla Tutorial](./Clonezilla.md): Learn to clone and back up disks using Clonezilla.
-- [Puppet Tutorial](./Puppet.md): Understand configuration management with Puppet.
 - [System Administration Tutorial](./SysAd.md): Essential skills and practices for managing systems effectively.
-- [Terraform Tutorial](./Terraform.md): Manage infrastructure as code with Terraform.
+- [Group Policy Tutorial](./Group_Policy.md): Centralized management with Group Policies in Active Directory.

 <br>

 ## **Windows-Specific Tutorials**

-- [Windows CLI tools & SMB Tutorial](./Tutorials/WCLi.md): Explore essential Windows command line tools for system management and troubleshooting, and understand the role of SMB ports in network communication.
+- [Windows CLi & SMB Tutorial](./WCLi.md): Explore essential Windows command line tools for system management and troubleshooting, and understand the role of SMB ports in network communication.
 - [Windows Defender Tutorial](./Tutorials/Windows_Security.md): Learn how to use Windows Defender Security Center and Event Viewer to secure and maintain your system.
 - [Windows Malware Remediation Tutorial](./Tutorials/Windows_MalwareRm.md): Steps and tools to remove malware from a Windows PC.
 - [Windows Registry](./Tutorials/Windows_Registry.md): Master the intricacies of the Windows Registry and system log analysis to efficiently manage and troubleshoot Windows systems.
+- [Windows Server Tutorial](./Windows_Server.md): Understand the differences between Windows Server and consumer versions.

 <br>